 Garden Stores already vary widely in style and size, and Forest, who use local sustainably sourced timber and manufacture in their own sawmills, have now announced a new range to complement these existing products.

-Compact stores for bikes and miscellaneous garden equipment are already available from Forest, and there are also wheelie bin stores and even a version designed specifically for boots and wellingtons.
+At the moment Forest offer compact storage for bikes and miscellaneous garden equipment together with wheelie bin stores and even a version designed specifically for boots and wellingtons.

 Additional outdoor storage always comes in handy and they have now launched this innovative new outdoor range that offers something for everyone who doesn't need or can accommodate a full sized shed.